Aurorastation/Aurora.3/vueui/README.md

 ### `ui.push_change(data).`
 Pushes data change to client.
 This also pushes changes to metadata, what includes: title, world time, ui status, active ui component, client-side asset index.
 ### `ui.check_for_change(forcedPush)`
 Checks with `object.vueui_data_change` if data has changed, if so, then change is pushed.
-If forcedPush is resolving to true, then it pushes change anyways.
+If forcedPush is true, then it pushes change anyways.
 ### `ui.update_status()`
 This call should be used if external change was detected.
-It checks if user still can use this ui, and what's it usability level.
+It checks if user still can use this ui, and what's its usability level.
 ## Debug ui
 To enable debug mode and make figuring out things easier do following steps:
  - Enable development mode inside webpack file by changing out commented out line